Congestive Heart Failure

 The goal in treating heart failure is to understand the level of ‘pump failure’ through certain tests, and then to treat the condition using drugs that are very effective in assisting the heart to pump better.
 Another treatment goal is make sure patients eat a healthy diet, which will reduce fluid buildup in the body’s tissues.
 We also try to ensure you will be well educated around the signs and symptoms of congestion.
-The below data is of May 21, 2013.
+Graphical data is of January 2014.

 Patients Given Discharge Instructions

 What this means: The percentage of patients that receive the patient education booklet and instructions about heart failure management at the time of discharge from the hospital.